Custom Knee Replacement

 You will be given antibiotics at the time of surgery to prevent infection.
 These may be continued afterwards for several doses.
 You will be given blood thinners following surgery which will need to be continued following discharge.

-There is a general trend in reducing the length of stay in hospital following surgery.
-Some patients may go home on the same day or the day after .
-Some times discharge from hospital can be after 2-3 days .
+- Some patients may go home on the same day or the day after surgery if the operation is later in the day.
+Sometimes discharge from hospital can be after 2-3 days, for example for health reasons.

-A knee replacement can be painful and hard work after surgery.
+A knee replacement can be painful and challenging after surgery.
 You will find it helpful to have the support of friends and family.

 You will need strong pain killers after surgery.
 These will reduce over time, but you may need pain killers for several months.